LEFT JOIN using SQL

 At times, you may need to select a subset of fields from the joined tables.

-For example, let’s select:
+For example, you can select:

 • The product_id and product_name fields from the ‘products’ table; and